-In the lower left part of the screen you find a keyboard.
+In the lower middle part of the screen you find a keyboard.
 If you do not have a bass guitar handy (and the bass sound is not part of the sound that you design) then you can use this keyboard to trigger notes in order to test the sound.
+The keyboard is even "velocity sensitive", it will produce different key velocity values depending on where you press the key.